functionguyy/technical_art/C_tutorials/A_Complete_Introduction_To_Variables_In_C.md

 variable can store.**

 C takes portability seriously and actually bothers to tell you what values and ranges are guaranteed to be safe for each **type**.

-Let’s talk briefly about each of the types.
+So, let’s talk briefly about each of the types.

 ## Integer Type
 An integer type variable will store whole numbers.
 The keyword used to specify